ibm-cloud-docs/dr-automation-powervs/activity-tracker-events-ha.md

  events are enabled to send logs to IBM Cloud Logs, see [IBM Cloud services that generate Activity Tracker events](https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-cloud_services_locations&interface=cli#cloud_services_locations_power-iaas).

 The Activity Tracker service supports only one instance per location.
 To view {{site.data.keyword.DR_short}}
  events, you must access the Activity Tracker web UI in the same location where your HA service instance is deployed.
-For additional guidance, see [Launching the web UI through the IBM Cloud UI](https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-launch).
+For extra guidance, see [starting the web UI through the IBM Cloud UI](https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-launch).

 ## Activity tracker sample response format
 {: #ha-at tracker}